orescek/minikubetest/Readme.md

 # Details of the scripts

 Scripts and included script with crucial function explanation

 ## run.sh

-main script for starting and stopping.
-It uses preflight check for installed commands
+Main script for starting, stopping and deleting minikube cluster.
+It uses preflight check for commands that are needed to execute this scripts

 ### function start()

 - executes functions/commands:
     - preflight_checker
     - create_certs
     - prepare_deployment
     - prepare_ingress